 Publications

-You can find a list of all my first-author publications on the Astrophysics Data System (ADS).
+You can find a list of my publications on the Astrophysics Data System (ADS).

 Abundances of trace constituents in Jupiter’s atmosphere inferred from Herschel/PACS observations (2024, A&A, 688, A10)